kleene-project/docs/get-started/02_our_app.md

    Finally, the `-t` flag tags your image.
 Think of this simply as a human-readable name for the final image.
 Since you named the image `webapp`, you can refer to that image when you run a container.
 Since we have not specified a `tag`, Kleened tags the image with `latest`.

-   The `.` at the end of the `klee build` command tells Docker that it should look for the `Dockerfile` in the current directory.
+   The `.` at the end of the `klee build` command tells Kleene that it should look for the `Dockerfile` in the current directory.

    >**Note**
    >